Pakistan 801 [Eight Zero One] 21 March 1982

 First Officer Asif Akhtar and Flight Engineer Mahmood are the other members of the cockpit along with a flight attendant.
 This a fully loaded freighter and we carry no passengers.
 At the apron at Orly airport, First Officer Asif Akhtar had told me that he wanted to be thorough with his pre-flight checks on the aircraft and didn’t want to rush.
 I had told him to take all the time he wanted and not to feel pushed by the schedule.

 We also have the alternate weather handy, but that isn’t good either, since the weather seems to be approaching New York from the south and our alternates lie there.
 They are Washington D.C.
 (Dulles), and Baltimore, Maryland.
-We have received the actual weather prevailing at New York City by tuning the navigation receiver, the VOR, which has a voice feature which broadcasts the updated weather continuously along with the barometric pressure, wind velocity, instrument arrival procedure and the runway in use.
-On first contact with the Approach Radar Control on the VHF radio, you just tell them that you have the latest weather.
+We have received the actual weather prevailing at New York City from the navigation receiver, the VOR, which has a voice feature which broadcasts the updated weather continuously along with the barometric pressure, wind velocity, instrument arrival procedure and the runway in use.
+On first contact with the Approach Radar Control on the VHF radio, you tell them that you have the latest weather, “information charlie”, etc.

 The pressure is falling so rapidly that the radar cannot give a definite figure.
 There is a storm about to hit New York.